hsf-training/analysis-essentials/python/running.md

 {% callout "Python 2 or 3?" %}

 You might see material that talks about Python 3 or Python 2.
-Like a lot of other software, Python is regularly updated and groups batches of updates, including bug fixes and new features, into versions.
-Python 3 is a new major release and is not _backwards compatible_ with Python 2, which is an exceptional break and not intended to happen again with Python 4.
-This means that code that works when run with version 2 of Python may not necessarily work when run with version 3.
-Python 2 was around for a long time and the process of migrating to Python 3 has been slow.
-However the support for Python 2 will soon end (2 month, in 2020!) and with it, most packages completely drop the support or already have.

-Note that, for instance, Alice and LHCb software is not (yet) fully compatible with Python 3.
-We strongly encourage you to always use Python 3 and only switch to Python 2 when you have to (e.g. when you need to use some software which is not compatible with Python 3).
-You can install both Python 2 and Python 3 using
-[conda][miniforge.
+Python 2 was around for a long time and the support has ended about four years ago (2 month, in 2020!).
+Today everything uses Python 3, but you may find old references.

 {% endcallout %}